znagler/mpc_controller/README.md

 ## The Model

+The state of the model has 6 components - the x-position, y-position, the angle `psi`, velocity, cross track error `cte`, and the orientation error `epsi`.
+The actuator has two components - steering angle and throttle.

 ## Timestep Length and Elapsed Duration (N & dt)

 I set the timestep length, `N` to `10` and the duration, `dt` to `.1` .
 The timestep length affects how far into the future the model will consider when optimizing the cost function for the controller.
 The `dt` affects the speed of the car, with a lower `dt` making the car faster and vice versa.
 The car can complete a lap with a `dt` of `.3` or higher, but it does so much more slowly.